mernst32/Py-SCSE-search-and-compare/README.md

 # Py-SCSO-Compare
 This is neither an official Searchcode nor an official Stackoverflow application!
 Just something I wrote for my bachelor thesis.

+It gathers code-files from open-source projects via the `searchcode.com` api, then gathers code-snippets from `StackOverflow` via it's api using links found in the comments of the open-source files and finally submits them to `MOSS` and parses the results locally into an index file.
+Which is used to generate statistics and diagrams to visualize the amount of copy&paste happening within open-source projects.

 ## Requirements
 Python 3+ required + the contents of the `requirements.txt` file.
 ## Usage